Everton vs Newcastle delayed after man ties himself to goal post in Goodison Park protest

 "My generation is being shafted - we face a cost of living crisis, a housing crisis, a fuel crisis and an unlivable planet - but we have a choice.
 We can choose to highlight that our climate is breaking down, we can choose to resist this government that is betraying us, we can choose to step up and not stand by."

-The incident comes after an apparent attempt by the same group to disrupt Wednesday's game between Arsenal and Liverpool but on that occasion a protester did not make it to the pitch.
+The incident comes after an attempt by the same group to disrupt Wednesday's game between Arsenal and Liverpool when a protestor wrapped his hands around the post, but he was swiftly removed by stewards.